Bylaws of the Tampa Bay Local Chapter

 A branch is a subgroup of the Local Chapter consisting of at least five (5) members in good standing with national DSA.
 Branches may be defined by geography or language.
 The chairs of branches will hold membership on the Local Chapter Steering Committee.

 Young Democratic Socialists of America (YDSA) chapters within the geographic area defined by a DSA Local Chapter may affiliate as a branch of that Local Chapter, in which case the local YDSA chapter may send a representative to the Local Chapter Steering Committee.

 ARTICLE VIII.
-Committees.
+Working Groups and Committees.

 Section 1.
-Duration.
+Working Group Formation.

 Section 1.
 Convention.

 Local Chapter delegates and alternates to the National Convention will be elected by members in good standing of the Local Chapter of DSA.
 Elections for the National Convention delegation will be held on the schedule announced by the national organization.

 Tampa Bay Democratic Socialists of America Local Chapter will not engage in activity prohibited by the IRS guidelines established for 501(c)(4) organizations or similar rules established by the state of Florida.
 Nor will the Local Chapter engage in any activity prohibited by resolutions adopted by DSA’s National Convention or DSA’s National Political Committee.